 My Story, a work in progress.

-Born in Washington DC on December 19th of 1953.
-I first lived in Vienna, VA until age 5 and which time the family purchased a 100 acre farm off of Cedarville Rd in Brandywine, MD.
-Attended Brandywine Elementary and Gwynn Park Jr. High.
+I was born, at a very early age, in Washington, DC on December 19th of 1953.
+We first lived in Vienna, VA until the age of five at which time the family purchased a 100 acre farm in Brandywine, Maryland.
+I attended Brandywine Elementary and Gwynn Park Jr. High.
 I grew up there as a farm kid with horses, cows, chickens, pigs and chores.
 My interest in music started there.
 We always had instruments around the house that my Dad played.
 Piano, organ, accordion, clarinet & others.
-We moved to Clinton, MD and I graduated (without honors) from Surrattsville Sr High in 1971.
-After graduation, the family moved back to the farm which we still own.
+We moved to Clinton, MD and I graduated from Surrattsville Sr High in 1971.
+After graduation, the family moved back to the farm.

-The Scarlet Monopoly was the name of my first band, then Slow Rush and onto the Half Moon Band who's career highlight was in 1972 opening for Bonnie Rait and Little Feat (with Lowell George) at PG Community College and simulcast with Cerf on WHFS Radio.
+My first working band was called the Scarlet Monopoly .
+Then came Slow Rush and onto the Half Moon Band.
+The groups career highlight was in 1972 opening for Bonnie Rait and Little Feat (with Lowell George) at PG Community College and simulcast with Cerf on WHFS Radio.

-Musical infuences include Jerry Lee Lewis, Ray Charles, Roy Orbison, Joe Cocker, Otis Redding, Yes, Pink Floyd , the Moody Blues and the Eagles.
-Did I mention that I love harmonies.
-I cover all of these artists and many more during my performances.
-The latest endeavor is "The Woodstock Experience", bringing back the groovy era of my adolescence and the peace, love, protests and "inhanced" memories of the flower power movement.
+My newest show is called "The Woodstock Experience", which brings back the groovy era of peace, love, protests and musical memories of the flower power movement.
 I'll be presenting the sights and sounds of the artists and the songs they performed at the legendary concert.
 CSN&Y, Joe Cocker, Jimi Hendrix, The Who, Sha Na Na and many others.
 I hope to see you soon at a upcoming performance.

 God bless y'all,